jumpnow/jumpnowtek-site/_posts/2016-09-20-Using-the-Raspberry-Pi-Hardware-PWM-timers.md

 This [mailing list thread][enabling-the-pwm-clock-at-boot] describes a device tree solution to enabling the **BCM2835\_CLOCK\_PWM** in a dts.

-Since it's easy enough to do, I added two additional PWM overlays in the `meta-rpi` repository that implement the solution described in that thread.
+Since it's easy enough to do, I added two additional PWM overlays

 * pwm-with-clk.dtbo
 * pwm-2chan-with-clk.dtbo

 You can find the source for them [here][pwm-dts-src].

-If you are using Yocto built images from my [meta-rpi][meta-rpi] layer ([instructions here][meta-rpi-instructions]), then the custom pwm overlays are already installed.
+If you are using O/S images built from one of the Jumpnowtek repos ([Yocto instructions][meta-rpi-instructions]) or ([Buildroot instructions][buildroot-instructions]) then the custom pwm overlays are already installed for you.

 If you are using [Raspbian][raspbian], then you can build the overlays yourself right on the RPi since a device tree compiler should be installed by default.